Accurate Power Spectrum Estimation toward Nyquist limit: Shot noise for high order interlacing

 where $\bar{n}$ is the mean density within the volume $V$, and the superscript $f$ represents that the density field is sampled using one of the above mass assignment scheme.
 Under the condition of periodicity, we Fourier transform the overdensity field,

 In Fourier space, the mass assignment schemes induce window effect on the resulting field,

-For NGP, CIC, TSC and PSC, $p=1,2,3$ and $4$, respectively. $k_H = \frac{2\pi N_g}{L}$ represents the spatial frequency corresponding to the minimum grid point distance, and $N_g$ represents the number of grid points in one dimension.
+For NGP, CIC, TSC and PSC, $p=1,2,3$ and $4$, respectively. $k_N = \frac{\pi N_g}{L}$ represents the Nyquist frequency, and $N_g$ represents the number of grid points in one dimension.
 Following the derivation, conventions and expressions in \cite{Jing05}, the resulting power spectrum is

 We refer the first term in the \text{r.h.s.} of Eq.\,(\ref{eqn:allterm}) as the signal term.
 It is the summation of the power spectrum with window effect over a series of shifted images, which is known as {\it aliasing}.
 The $\bfn\neq 0$ components represent the contribution of aliased images, which boosts the power near Nyquist frequency if the sampling rate is not sufficiently high.
 The last term in Eq.\,(\ref{eqn:allterm}) is the shot noise contribution.
 Note that the shot noise $1/N$ also suffers from the window function and aliasing effect.